orionfuzion/newcracks/SonShuSi/IPL.md

    - Use of the *[prefetch queue](http://pasti.fxatari.com/68kdocs/68kPrefetch.html)*
      effect on *[self-modifying code](https://en.wikipedia.org/wiki/Self-modifying_code)*:
-     the next instruction is modified but that modification is not taken into account due to the 68000 prefetch queue.
+     the next instruction is modified but that modification is not taken into account due to the *68000 prefetch queue*.
 Therefore the original (unmodified) instruction is actually executed.
 But when stepping through the code under a debugger, the prefetch queue behaves differently causing the modified instruction to be executed.